Top 5 common and costly defects to consider when buying in France

 Roofing is not covered within a property's diagnostics report, but roofing issues are common and putting them right can be one of the most expensive repair jobs faced by homeowners.

-Old and crumbling tiles, uneven surfaces, and defective timberwork can all cause leaking roofs and cracks in the walls.
+Old and crumbling tiles, uneven surfaces, and defective timberwork can cause leaks and movement in the roof, leading to cracks in the walls.
 Your surveyor will be able to assess the main issues and advise on repairs, and of course, finding and rectifying roofing problems early can be far kinder on your wallet!

 In the worst case, your surveyor may advise complete replacement of the roof, but at least you'll be armed with the facts and can make a decision on whether it's financially viable to go ahead with the purchase.